pcwa-ahendricks/shared-web-lib/README.md

 - `/stewardship/rebate-programs` Was used on NG version of website.
 Stopped using "stewardship" for water efficiency related URLs.
 - `/stewardship/landscape-resources` Was used on NG version of website.
 Stopped using "stewardship" for water efficiency related URLs.
 - `/stewardship/house-calls` Was used on NG version of website.
 Stopped using "stewardship" for water efficiency related URLs.
 - `/stewardship/fire-resistant-garden` Was used on NG version of website.
-Stopped using "stewardship" for water efficiency related URLs.
+Stopped using "stewardship" for water efficiency related URLs and page was renamed to "maidu-fire-station-makeover".
 - `/stewardship/tips-for-kids` Was used on NG version of website.
 Stopped using "stewardship" for water efficiency related URLs.
 - `/stewardship/stop-leaks` Was used on NG version of website.
 Stopped using "stewardship" for water efficiency related URLs.
 - `/recreation/campground` Was used on NG version of website.
 Use plural route instead.